-A report of sexual misconduct may be pursued in different ways.
-A victim may pursue a criminal process, a University process, both processes, or neither process.
-In addition, students may file a Title IX complaint with the Office of Civil Rights of the U.S. Department of Education.
+A report of sexual misconduct, protected class discrimination or harassment, or related retaliation may be pursued in different ways.
+Depending on the nature of the alleged conduct, a complainant or victim may pursue a criminal process, a university process, both processes or neither process.
 A victim may also decline to notify authorities.

 An individual may be unsure if they want to report a sex assault to law enforcement, the University, or confidential support services.
 Regardless of whether or not a victim wants to report an incident(s), it is important to preserve any evidence of the sexual assault (or other misconduct) so that if a victim decides at any point in time to report the incident, that evidence is still available.
 Examples of evidence to preserve include, but are not limited to: the clothing the individual was wearing, bedding, text message correspondence discussing the assault (either with the accused or with friends or family), photographs, screenshots, emails, social media correspondence/posts (Facebook, Tinder, Snapchat, Instagram, Yik Yak, etc.), correspondence via other messaging applications (Whatsapp, Kik, GroupMe, etc.), video surveillance, and/or names of witnesses and contact information.

 Regardless of if an individual wants to report the assault to the police, a medical exam can be done to preserve evidence.
 The Sex Assault Nurse Examiner (SANE) program at the Emergency Department at Boulder Community Health Foothills Hospital is available to conduct a SANE exam, ideally within five days of the sexual assault.
 It is best if a victim does not bathe, shower, eat, drink, douche or change clothes.
 However, evidence can be collected if you have done any or all of these things.
 More information about the SANE exam can be found here: http://www.bch.org/emergency--trauma-services/sexual-assault-nurse-examiner-%28sane%29-program.aspx